 Covanta RBWM Ltd, provided waste treatment and disposal services, was acquired by RBWM in February 2014 as a result of it's American parent company Covanta Energy Corporation withdrawing from the UK waste market.
 As part of the acquisition the name of the company was changed.
-Further details can be accessed at the Companies House website.
+Further details can be seen at https://www3.rbwm.gov.uk/info/200110/about_the_council/1146/trading_companies and also the annual accounts can be accessed at the Companies House website.